Protect Democracy: Accountability of candidates and elected officials

+Work to maintain a nonpartisan civil service

+Protect Democracy represented the Federal Trade Commission's Kelly Slaughter in a 2025 case over whether the president is allowed to fire members of an independent commission created by Congress.
+The Supreme Court agreed to hear arguments in the case.

+The group was also part of a lawsuit on behalf of a coalition of labor unions, nonprofit organizations, and local governments in which they argued that the Trump administration's mass firings (known as "RIFs) of the federal workforce were illegal.
+The preliminary injunction that the plaintiffs won paused dozens of RIFs across several agencies.

+In another lawsuit, Protect Democracy sued the Office of Personnel Management over its 2025 "Merit Hiring Plan," which included a specific question focused on alignment with President Trump's policy priorities.
+The suit argued that the question violates the First Amendment.

 First Amendment work

 Protect Democracy’s litigation has advocated on behalf of First Amendment rights.
-In 2019, the organization filed a lawsuit on behalf of Reverend Kaji Douša, challenging a previously secret Department of Homeland Security (DHS) surveillance operation that targeted activists, journalists, lawyers, and faith leaders, all of whom spoke out against the Trump administration.
+In 2019, the organization filed a lawsuit on behalf of Reverend Kaji Douša, challenging a previously secret DHS surveillance operation that targeted activists, journalists, lawyers, and faith leaders, all of whom spoke out against the Trump administration.
 In 2023, a federal judge in California ruled that U.S. Customs and Border Protection and the DHS violated Douša’s rights by retaliating against her for ministering to migrants and refugees.

 In another 2023 lawsuit filed on behalf of Penguin Random House, PEN America, and individuals in Florida, Protect Democracy worked with Ballard Spahr to challenge the constitutionality of the Escambia County School District’s removal and restriction of books discussing race, racism, or LGBTQ issues from public school libraries.

 A third lawsuit, filed on behalf of several businesses in Florida, challenged the state’s Stop WOKE Act.
 In March 2024, a three-judge panel of the 11th U.S. Circuit of Appeals upheld a lower court’s injunction blocking enforcement of the law, ruling that Florida businesses' speech rights were improperly restricted.

+In 2025, the group worked with Tech Freedom to file a petition on behalf of seven former Federal Communications Commission (FCC) chairs and board members advocating for the revocation of the "news distortion" policy.
+In the petition, the FCC members argued that “the current leadership of the Commission is abusing the news distortion policy to directly advance the interests of the White House.”

+In 2026, Protect Democracy filed a lawsuit on behalf of Maine residents against DHS agents for surveilling and intimidating people who lawfully observed and recorded immigration operations.
+The agents allegedly threatened to add observers to a "domestic terrorism" database.